tqbl/dcase2018_task2/README.rst

     python task2/main.py extract <training/test> [--recompute]

 If ``--recompute`` is enabled, the program will recompute existing feature vectors.
+This implementaion extracts log-mel spectrogram features.
 See ``task2/config/logmel.py`` for tweaking the parameters.

 Training
 ^^^^^^^^